0ut5ider/DM-Player/memory-bank/activeContext.md

 ## Current Work Focus

+### Memory Bank Comprehensive Review Complete ✅
+**Status**: Completed (29/06/2025, 7:08 PM)
+**Task**: Complete review of all memory bank files as requested by user

+Successfully reviewed all 6 memory bank files and confirmed they accurately reflect the current state of DM-Player.
+The memory bank is comprehensive, up-to-date, and properly documents the complete multi-user system.

+**Files Reviewed**:
+- ✅ `projectbrief.md` - Accurate project overview and requirements
+- ✅ `productContext.md` - Current problem/solution context and user experience goals
+- ✅ `systemPatterns.md` - Complete technical architecture and patterns
+- ✅ `techContext.md` - Current technology stack and development setup
+- ✅ `activeContext.md` - Current work status and recent changes
+- ✅ `progress.md` - Comprehensive status of what works and what's complete

+**Key Findings**:
+- All documentation matches the actual implementation
+- Project status correctly reflects completion of all core features
+- Technical details are accurate and comprehensive
+- Recent fixes and improvements are properly documented
+- System architecture documentation is thorough and current

 ### Cue Timeline Cross-Project Persistence Fix Complete ✅
 **Status**: Completed (29/06/2025, 7:00 PM)
 **Task**: Fix cue timeline showing dots from previous projects when creating new projects